-Plan Features Network Amounts Non-Network Amounts Out-of-Pocket Maximum in order to satisfy the family Out-of-Pocket Maximum.
-If more than one person in a family is covered under the Plan, the individual coverage Out-of-Pocket Maximum stated in this table above does not apply.
-Instead, for family coverage the family Out-of-Pocket Maximum applies.
-The Annual Out-of-Pocket Maximum applies to all Covered Health Services under the Plan, including Covered Health Services provided in Section 16, Outpatient Prescription Drugs .
-Coupons: The Plan Sponsor may not permit certain coupons or offers from pharmaceutical manufacturers or an affiliate to apply to your Annual Out-of- Pocket Maximum.
+Plan Features Network Amounts Non-Network Amounts Coupons: The Plan Sponsor may not permit certain coupons or offers from pharmaceutical manufacturers or an affiliate to apply to your Annual Deductible.
+Annual Out-of-Pocket Maximum ■ Individual \$700 \$1,6 00 ■ Family (not to exceed the applicable Individual amount per Covered Person) \$1,200 \$3.200 Coupons: The Plan Sponsor may not permit certain coupons or offers from pharmaceutical manufacturers or an affiliate to apply to your Annual Out-of-Pocket Maximum.
 The Annual Deductible applies toward the Out-of-Pocket Maximum for all Covered Health Services Lifetime Maximum Benefit There is no dollar limit to the amount the Plan will pay for essential Benefits during the entire period you are enrolled in this Plan Unlimited Generally, the following are considered to be essential benefits under the Patient Protection and Affordable Care Act Ambulatory patient services; emergency services, hospitalization; maternity and newborn care, mental health and substance-related and addictive disorders services (including behavioral health treatment); rehabilitative and habilitative services and devices; laboratory services; preventive and wellness services and chronic disease management; and pediatric services, including oral and vision care